Asthma Action Plan

 - Peak flow reading is reduced to 50-80% of personal best

-ACTION PLAN: Continue giving preventer medicine as prescribed by doctor.
-Take reliever medication once and then as when required.
-Your child may need up to 4 hourly medication depending on whether there is improvement.
+ACTION PLAN: Continue giving Preventer Medicine as prescribed by the doctor.
+Take Reliever Medication once and then as when required.
+Your child may need up to 4 hourly medication depending on whether there is an improvement.
 If symptoms improve, return to Situation 1.

 Situation 3: When your child gets worse

 - The cough and wheeze getting worse despite treatment